fragae75/SampleLOHandleConfig/SampleLOHandleConfig/README.md

 			"trigger":{"t":"f64","v":20.252}
 		}
 	}

+And it will subscribe on the dev/cfg/upd topic

 You can update the configuration through the portal (menu "Parameters") : select a value, change it then click on "Send changes" button. <br>
 The configuration update API are available through the swagger (https://liveobjects.orange-business.com/#/faq, menu "Developer guide") at the entry "Device management parameter"<br>